User37som/libbitcoin/bx-stealth-address-encode.md

 5b4Xkx9DVQj5nznykpKLeoNWHes1ZHJh3aCvxNNXUTuErKTyYq8NKX3xNb3Q7xg
 ```

-> This example shows the maximum length prefix of of 32 bits.
+> This example shows the maximum length prefix of 32 bits.
 Generally speaking the privacy afforded by stealth transactions is reduced as the search prefix increases in length.
 The prefix is a transaction search optimization for the recipient.
 The most private stealth transactions would not use a prefix.

 ### Example 8
 --prefix 000000001010, --signatures 1